 Businesses and individuals in business that do not file their returns, RL slips or summaries are liable, under the Tax Administration Act, to a penalty for failure to file of $25 per day (up to a maximum of $2,500), in addition to late-filing penalties regarding income tax, consumption taxes and source deductions.
 Note that the penalty for failure to file does not apply to filing GST returns.

 The penalty for failure to file provided for in the Tax Administration Act may also be imposed on businesses, individuals in business or individuals who do not comply with a formal demand to provide information or documents such as:

 - financial statements

 Certain elections made under federal legislation apply automatically for purposes of Québec legislation.
-When you file such an election with the Canada Revenue Agency (CRA), you must inform us and provide a copy of any document you sent the CRA regarding the election no later than:
+When you file such an election with the CRA, you must inform us and provide a copy of any document you sent the CRA regarding the election no later than:

 - 30 days after making the election with the CRA; or